Do I need to be a member of the National Education Association to apply for your grants?

-If you are a current NEA member who is a U.S. teacher, counselor, or education support professionals* employed by a public school, including public higher education institutions, then you are eligible to apply for a grant from the Foundation.
+If you are a current NEA member who is a U.S. teacher, specialized instructional support professional, or education support professionals* employed by a public school, including public higher education institutions, then you are eligible to apply for a grant from the Foundation.
 NEA members in the Department of Defense school system are also eligible to apply.
 Full time administrators, such as principals, assistant principals, and school district staff, are not eligible.

 * Education support professionals include: para-educators, school bus drivers, maintenance and custodial staff, food services staff, school nurses and student services workers, clerical and office assistants, school security officers, and technicians.

-I want to attend a conference that takes place before the official notification date.
+I want to start my project before the official notification date.
 Can I apply for a grant and use the funds to reimburse my expenses?

-No. Grant funds may not be used to reimburse expenses, so we can’t award a grant for events before the notification date.
+No. Grant funds may not be used to reimburse expenses, so we can’t award a grant for events or activities before the notification date.
 Applications that include activities or expenses scheduled prior to the notification date will not be considered.
-We encourage you to plan ahead.

 When should I send my grant application?

-We review applications 3 times a year.
-You can submit an application at any time, but if you want your application to be reviewed for a specific notification date, then you must submit your application by the posted deadline.
+COVID-19 Rapid Response grant applications will be reviewed in 3 phases.
+You may submit an application at any time between April 23 and June 11, but if you want your application to be reviewed for a specific notification date, then you must submit your application by the posted deadline.

 The posted notification date has passed and I haven’t heard anything from the Foundation.
 What should I do?